 The Italian painter Michelangelo Merisi da Caravaggio, who lived in the sixteenth century, is regarded as one of the most influential artists in Christian art.
-Caravaggio is one of the pioneers of baroque art with his flawless use of light and shadow and his dramatic approach to the arrangement in his paintings.
-We aimed to collect what you need to know about The Calling of St. Matthew, one of the best examples of this, under ten titles.
-You can also contribute to our content with your comments.
+Caravaggio is one of the pioneers of Baroque art, known for his flawless use of light and shadow, as well as his dramatic approach to composition in his paintings.
+In this article, we aim to present ten interesting facts about “The Calling of St. Matthew,” which is considered one of the finest examples of Caravaggio’s work.
+We also encourage you to contribute to our content by leaving your comments.

 10 Things You Need To Know About Caravaggio’s The Calling of St. Matthew

-1- The Calling of St. Matthew Has Been On Exhibited In The Same Place For More Than 420 Years.
+1- The Calling of St. Matthew Has Been On Exhibited In the Same Place For More Than 420 Years.

-Since Caravaggio’s The Calling of St Matthew was completed in 1599-1600, it has been proudly exhibited in the Contarelli Chapel, in the church of San Luigi dei Francesi in Rome, for 420 years.
+Since Caravaggio’s “The Calling of St. Matthew” was completed in 1599-1600, it has proudly been exhibited in the Contarelli Chapel, located in the church of San Luigi dei Francesi in Rome, for over 420 years.”

 2- Caravaggio Was The Church’s Second Choice to Decorate the Chapel.

-3- The Painting of The Calling of St. Matthew Depicts a Scene from Matthew’s Contribution to the Bible.
+3- The Painting of ‘The Calling of St. Matthew’ Depicts a Scene from Matthew’s Journey in the Bible.

-In The Calling of St. Matthew, Caravaggio depicts the moment written about in the Gospel of Matthew, chapter 9, verse 9, which reads: “Jesus saw a man named Matthew at his seat in the custom-house, and said to him, ‘Follow me,’ and Matthew rose and followed Him.”
+Caravaggio’s ‘The Calling of St. Matthew’ portrays the specific moment described in the Gospel of Matthew, chapter 9, verse 9, which states: “Jesus saw a man named Matthew sitting at the tax booth, and he said to him, “Follow me.”
+And he rose and followed him.’ “

 4- Dimensions of The Painting.